ercole-io/ercole-docs/docs/ercole.md

 * `DataService.ArchivedHostCleaningJob.HourThreshold` contains the maximium number of hours in which a archived hostdata is retained.
 After this threshold the archived host will be deleted by the ArchivedHostCleaningJob.
 * `DataService.ArchivedHostCleaningJob.RunAtStartup` enable the running of the archived host cleaning job at startup.
 * `DataService.FreshnessCheckJob.Crontab` contains the [cron](https://en.wikipedia.org/wiki/Cron) schedule expression for automatic throws of NO_DATA alerts when a current host is not up to date.
-* `DataService.FreshnessCheckJob.HourThreshold` contains the maximium number of hours in which a hostdata is considered up to date.
+* `DataService.FreshnessCheckJob.DaysThreshold` contains the maximium number of days in which a hostdata is considered up to date.
 After this threshold a NO_DATA alert is thrown by the FreshnessCheckJob.
 * `DataService.FreshnessCheckJob.RunAtStartup` enable the running of the freshness check job at startup.
 #### AlertService.*
 * `AlertService.RemoteEndpoint` contains the URI used by the microservices to connect to the alertservice.